 Gather all evidence

-Once you have moved out of the heavy traffic and called the emergency department, find evidence of your accident.
+Once you have moved out of the heavy traffic and called the emergency department, find evidence related to your accident.
 Take notes and pictures of the occurrence.
 Gather as many witness contacts as possible from the venue.
 You will want to show or explain what happened and where your injury is as best as you can.

 Take pictures of your motorcycle condition and any other vehicle involved in the accident.
 Even if you assume you have a good memory and you don’t need to note down things, it is still a good idea to keep crucial pieces of evidence noted, such as:

-- Contact information, including the name of the involved party in the accident.
+• Contact information, including the name of the involved party in the accident.

-- Take pictures of the model, plate number, and vehicle type of the other vehicle.
+• Take pictures of the model, plate number, and vehicle type of the other vehicle.

-- Note down the exact location of the occurrence.
+• Note down the exact location of the occurrence.

-- Also, keep notes of the name and contact information of the bystanders.
+• Also, keep notes of the name and contact information of the bystanders.

-- Remember accurately what happened in the accident and who was at fault.
+• Remember accurately what happened in the accident and who was at fault.
 Then, note it down.

 What percentage of bad motorcycle accidents end in death?

-Alarmingly, 80% of motorcycle accidents lead to severe injury or death.
+Alarmingly, 80% of motorcycle accidents lead to severe injury or deaths.
 That’s more than 4 out of every five times a motorcycle strikes another vehicle.
 It will be a great idea to check the top 3 reasons motorcycles crash if you want to know more.

 Additionally, between 2005 and 2013, over 98% of all motorcyclists who died were not wearing helmets, according to NHTSA.
 The NHTSA advocates for helmet use, but there are still misconceptions about how good or bad it is for you.